EzeChinedumUchenna/Kubernetes-installation-Kubeadm-/README.md

 sysctl --system
 ```

-##### Install Docker Engine or runtime for Ubuntu on each of the Nodes in the cluster so that Pods can run there.
+##### Install Docker Engine or runtime for Ubuntu on each of the Nodes in the cluster (except Load balancer Node) so that Pods can run there.

 1. Run the following command to uninstall all conflicting packages:
 ```